xihuishawpy/easy_analysis/README.md

-This is the first open source project I have built to facilitate work and research.
+This is the first open source project I have built to facilitate work and research.😀

 This project plans to integrate some common business analysis methods, applications of machine learning algorithms.